SchoemanClaudia/D20Bingo/README.md

   - Appealing visual designs for game theme and components.
   - Ensure site theme is consistently reflected throughout game play.

-### Conclusion

-D20 Bingo! was created for a unique and enjoyable gaming experience by blending the thrill of D20 dice rolls with the classic fun of bingo.
-It's simple and engaging mechanics make it perfect for solo play, providing a challenging and entertaining way to test your luck and strategy skills.

 ## Features